dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 HTTPS port used by the browser based Archive UI to access the Wildfly Administration Console.
 Have to be set different to `MANAGEMENT_HTTPS_PORT`, if running behind a HTTPS/SSL reverse proxy listing on a different port.

+#### `UI_MANAGEMENT_HOST`

+host used by the browser based Archive UI in URL to access the Wildfly Administration Console.
+Only necessary, if running behind a HTTPS/SSL reverse proxy which uses different virtual hosts for forwarding HTTP requests to the Wildfly Administration Console than to the Wildfly

 #### `WILDFLY_DEPLOY_UI`

 Controls deployment of the Archive UI.
 Enumerated values: